Order Pan de Muerto or Pan de Muertos - Mexican Bread of the Dead

 6 cloves

-1 piece (2 in) cinnamon stickor 2 tsp ground cinnamon
+1 piece (2 in) cinnamon stick or 2 tsp ground cinnamon

 2 tbsp dried Mexican oregano